Edward R. McDonald: Early life, education, family and recreation

 Edward R. McDonald was born in Pointe-du-Chêne, New Brunswick in 1871 to Captain William McDonald and Catherine Costello McDonald.
 His father was of Irish descent and he was raised in the Catholic faith.
 He had an older sister, named Eliza born in 1870.
 He also had two half-brothers: Huntley and William McDonald.
 It is quite possible that his mother died during his childhood.
 Since his father was a sea captain, he and his sister were raised by their aunt Eliza and her husband Patrick Sweeney who was a Deputy Sheriff.

 He attended public school and high school in Shediac, New Brunswick.
 He would then follow his father's calling of the sea for three years.
 After leaving the sea, he enrolled in a course of advance learning at St. Joseph's College in Memramcook, New Brunswick.
-After graduation, he began to study law in the office of James McQueen, (King's Counsel) in Shediac, NB.
+After graduation, he began to study law in the office of James McQueen, (King's Counsel) in Shediac.
 Following his apprenticeship, he was admitted to the Bar of New Brunswick.
 But before committing to his new career as a lawyer, he travelled to Florida where he engaged in the real estate market for one year.
 He then made his way to Leadville, Colorado where he was employed in the gold mines for a couple of years before heading north of the border to Alberta to engage in ranching.
 He then became a gold mining prospector for a year in Porcupine, Ontario.